rendrjs/rendrjs.github.io/_fetcher/storeResults.md

 example: Fetcher.storeResults(results)
 ---

-Stores each of the items in the `results` object to the corresponding store.
+Saves each item from the `results` object into the corresponding store.